rukkykaffy15-ux/RUKKY-S-PORTFOLIO/README.md

 - PowerBI - Creating Report & Dashboard

 ### Data Cleaning/Preparation
-In the begining stage ,I performed the following task:
+In the begining stage,I performed the following task:

 1. Data loading and inspection.
 2. Checking and Handling missing values